 - Trade options.
 Consider the options available when you are buying or selling shares.
 Can you place orders at market and/or at limit, and are stop loss orders an option to add more flexibility to your trading?
 Trade options can help you to minimise your trading risk and protect you from significant losses.

 - Customer support.
 What support will be provided when you need help placing a trade?
 Look for online help centres, phone, email support and live online chat offered by the broker for their trading platform.
 Do they offer customer service 24/7?
 Do they have a panel of experienced investors that are available to help you?
 Do they offer general trading recommendations and strategies to help you reach your financial goals?

 Find the right share trading platform for you

 In order to decide on the best platform for you, you’ll need to consider your trading needs.
 Are you a casual trader, an active trader or an expert investor?
 This will heavily influence the features you are looking for in an online broker and their trading platform.
 From the ease of use of the system through to the market research information available, it is critical that the trading platform complements your trading needs.

 Next, consider how often you intend to make trades.
-If you buy or sell shares once or twice a month (or even less) you’re a casual investor.
+If you buy or sell shares once or twice a month (or even less) you’re most likely a casual investor.
 The more you trade each month, the more likely you are to need a share trading platform that offers an extensive range of features and expert analysis.